 There are several risks involved when timing the market.
 First, there’s the likelihood of missing the rebound, even if you had successfully anticipated the correction.
 Second, trading leads to increased transaction costs, which should also be earned back when performing market timing.
 Finally, there’s the difficulty of timing itself.
 It is very hard to time the market consistently.
 People may get it right once by chance, but it’s harder to consistently time the market correctly.

-Market timing is very difficult and research suggests managers are not able to do it, on average.
+Timing is very difficult and research suggests managers are not able to do it, on average.
 Volatility timing may be easier to implement for most investors.
 In addition there are also risk involved when trying to time the market.
 In particular, one may miss the rebound.
-Finally, we discussed the Henriksson and Merton model (1981) and the Treynor and Mazuy model (1966), which are widely used to test for market timing ability.
+Finally, we discussed the Henriksson and Merton model (1981) and the Treynor and Mazuy model (1966), which are widely used to test for timing ability.